No reviews yet

 In our first session together, here's what you can expect

 First of all, we will engage in a brief introduction including "what has brought you to Grow Therapy today?"
+I like clients to feel free to express themselves when you are in a safe, non-judgmental space.
 Then, the next step, is the intake history.
 The intake history illustrates your background, where you live, how long, are you single, married, in a relatioship, health history, and other questions which leads us to the next step, the treatment plan.
 You are the expert in guiding the treatment plan process.
 This is where you share what goals you would like to work on as part of therapy.
 These goals are formally stated in the treatment plan and we work together so you can achieve your specific goals towards hope and healing.

 The biggest strengths that I bring into our sessions

-According to my clients, my strengths are: a good listener, patient, makes client's feel welcomed, felt at ease, safe, validated, has a good sense of humor, uses great metaphors and stories to illustrate a point that clients are able to relate to, making skills easier to learn, understand and apply.
+According to my clients, my strengths are: warmth, kindness, welcoming, a good listener, having patience, felt at ease, safe, validated, has a good sense of humor, uses great metaphors and stories to illustrate a point that clients are able to relate to, making skills easier to learn, understand and apply.
 Clients favorably add that the problem solving techniques that were taught could be easily applied to any situation.
 Clients would report that I would assist client's in identifying the root causes of client's problems and assist client's in applying skills to manage issues.
 Meeting clients where they are at, when it comes to ensuring client readiness to move forward with processing challenges, was reported by clients as reassuring.
-Assisting clients in developing an obtainable plan, that leads to successful outcomes, were all common strengths identified by clients.
-Individuals that find the most the benefit working with me are often compassionate humans seeking a safe space to feel heard, needing support when they feel confused, stuck, or overwhelmed in their lives.
-My strengths are to guide you, share with you what I see through your own lens, as you describe your experiences in the world, offering insight, assisting you with unfolding and developing your own awareness, while navigating you through the path of options.
+The Individuals that find the most the benefit from working with me are often compassionate humans seeking a safe space to feel heard, needing support when they feel confused, stuck, or overwhelmed in their lives.
+My strengths are here to guide you, share what I see through the lens you describe, as you share your experiences in the world.
+Offering insight and empowering you to develop self-awareness and navigating you through the path of options. are some supportive ways to meet your path of peace.

 The clients I'm best positioned to serve